 Since its incorporation in 2002, EWB-USA has grown from approximately eight engineering students and a civil engineering professor to an organization of over 12,000 students, faculty and professionals.
 Today, EWB-USA's membership continues to grow, limited only by the organization's infrastructure and ability to ensure the quality and sustainability of the community programs.

-We hold weekly meetings every Thursday at 7pm in ECCE 1B41.
+We hold weekly meetings every Thursday at 7:30pm in ECCE 1B51.

 Join our email list by emailing firstname.lastname@example.org.
 We will send you weekly updates on meetings and events.

-We hold weekly meetings every Tuesday at 5:30pm in ECCR 150.
+We hold weekly meetings every Wednesdays at 6:00pm in ECCR 1B51.

 Join our email list by emailing EWB.Colorado.Peru@gmail.com.
 We will send you weekly updates on meetings and events.